dhm-org/dhm_suite/camserver/README.md

 * For GigaE Cameras
   - Network card configured per [Allied Vision](https://www.alliedvision.com/fileadmin/content/documents/products/cameras/various/installation-manual/GigE_Installation_Manual.pdf) recomendations.
   - USB3 to Ethernet or USB-C to Ethernet adapters tested.
+  - NOTE:  Ensure that you are using the proper drivers for the network card.
+Linux will use generic drivers which don't always give you access to card's full functionality such as setting the receive buffers or setting the interrupt modulation rate.
 * Drivers
   -  Install the VIMBA driver on your machine.
 You can download from [here](https://www.alliedvision.com/en/products/software.html)
 , download from this repository 'drivers' directory, or run 'install.sh -drivers' located in root of this repository.